Chornobai settlement hromada

 Until 18 July 2020, the hromada belonged to Chornobai Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Cherkasy Oblast to four.
 The area of Chornobai Raion was merged into Zolotonosha Raion.

 Composition

-The hromada contains 26 settlements: 4 rural settlements (Chornobai, Vyshnivka, Ivanivka, and Pryvitne) and 22 villages:
+The hromada contains 26 settlements: 4 rural settlements (Chornobai, Ivanivka, Pryvitne, and Vyshnivka) and 22 villages: